jashburn8020/notes/_posts/2024-08-20-diversity-equity-inclusion.md

             * Transformational leadership influences how well the team discusses and integrates diverse perspectives, which in turn affects performance.
           * _Collective team identification_:
             * Transformational leadership also impacts how strongly team members identify with the team, which then influences the extent of information elaboration and ultimately, performance.
 (OpenAI, 2024)
+* Richard et al. (2004) evaluated the relationships between racial and gender diversity in management and firm performance within the context of firm-level entrepreneurial orientation.
+  * Their study revealed that innovativeness positively and risk taking negatively moderated nonlinear relationship patterns for both racial and gender heterogeneity.
+  * In firms with highly innovative strategic postures, both low and high management group heterogeneity were associated with higher productivity than was moderate heterogeneity.
+    * This effect was strongest for racial diversity.
+  * In firms characterised by high levels of risk taking, they observed an inverted U-shaped relationship between management group heterogeneity and productivity, with moderately heterogeneous management groups exhibiting better performance than other management groups.
+    * This effect was strongest for gender diversity.
+    * The results suggest that totally homogeneous groups may not thrive in an environment requiring decision speed and aggressive competitive behaviour.
+    * As diversity exceeds moderate levels and continues to increase, cognitive biasing and communication problems may increase, which leads to reduced cooperation and increased conflict.
+  * Concepts:
+    * **Entrepreneurial orientation**: A firm-level construct that is closely linked to strategic management and the strategic decision making process.
+      * Propensity to act autonomously, innovate, take risks, and act proactively when confronted with market opportunities.
+      * An entrepreneurial orientation is not created or imposed by top management, but reflects the strategic posture as exhibited by multiple layers of management.
+      * This research focused on the 3 most commonly cited entrepreneurial orientation dimensions: innovativeness, risk taking, and proactiveness.
+    * **Innovativeness**: Propensity of a firm to actively support new ideas, novelty, experimentation, and creative solutions in pursuit of a competitive advantage.
+      * An innovative strategic posture is thought to be linked to firm performance because it increases the chances that a firm will realise first-mover advantages and capitalise on emerging market opportunities.
+    * **Risk-taking**: Propensity to take business-related chances with regard to strategic actions in the face of uncertainty. **Proactiveness**: Propensity to take the initiative to compete aggressively with other firms.
+      * A strategic posture emphasising risk taking and proactiveness suggests that a management group will need high levels of trust and interpersonal communication.
+      * Members of homogeneous management groups:
+        * May have fewer cognitive and interpersonal barriers to overcome in reaching agreement on aggressive and risky strategies.
+        * But may lack the diverse cognitive perspectives needed to recognise strategic opportunities and/or simultaneously consider alternatives, capacities that are essential for decision speed.
+      * High levels of diversity:
+        * Reduce agreement-seeking behaviours and social cohesion in the context of strategic decision making.
+        * Diverse decision-making groups are slower to reach consensus than homogeneous groups.
+  * Notes:
+    * Given the use of a single industry (financial sector, U.S. banks), caution should be used in generalising beyond the sector.
+* High diversity reduces agreement seeking, social cohesion, and decision speed (Ferrier, 2001)
+* Diverse decision-making groups are slower to reach consensus than homogeneous groups (Watson et al., 1993)

 ## References